Guide to Improving Application Cycle Time

 For some robots, the 6th axis rotates slowly, so efforts should be made to minimize these motions during path planning.
 By properly designing the symmetry of the gripper and the placing position of the workpiece, reliance on the 6th axis can be reduced, thus improving the robot’s operation speed and cycle time.

-• Increase the blend radius of the intermediate waypoint.
+• Increase the blend radius of the intermediate point.

 • Decrease the Z-axis lifting height.